Gatley: Tatton Cinema (frontage)

 There is also what remains of the Tatton Cinema, which was built in the 1930s.
 For decades, the cinema was the centrepiece of Gatley, and was once one of the most profitable cinemas in the region, but closed in early 2001 due to the increase in multiplex cinemas, particularly the nearby Parrs Wood Cinema complex which lies 2 mi away.
 The Tatton Cinema opened in 1937 with just one screen; in the 1960s, a second, smaller screen was added, known as Tatton Minor in cinema listings, with the main auditorium known as Tatton Major; by the 1970s it had been converted into a three screen cinema.
 In 2005, the auditoriums (situated at the rear of the building) were demolished leaving only the front facade and foyer area still standing.
-There have been plans to turn the old cinema into a supermarket outlet but development was held up due to the 2008 recession.
+Plans to turn the old cinema into a supermarket were delayed due to the Great Recession.
 By 2010, two planning applications had been placed to build sheltered housing on the vacant land where the auditoriums were and to create a supermarket at the front.
 The first supermarket plan envisaged the demolition of half of the facade and the building of a modern edifice to the same scale.
 The second supermarket plan envisaged the conversion of the same half of the facade.
 Both planning applications met with opposition (from established local retailers and councillors) and were rejected.
 In 2015, after years of inaction at the now derelict site, Stockport Council announced plans to acquire the site from its present owners by means of a compulsory purchase order.
 In August 2015, the current owners, Dickens Property Group, then submitted a new planning application for a supermarket and residential buildings at the site, similar to the plans previously submitted but this time maintaining all of the art deco front facade while demolishing the adjoining buildings and constructing new ones in their place.
 The plans were accepted by the council, though in October 2015, the council also agreed upon issuing a compulsory purchase order should the planned development not proceed.
 Work finally began in 2018 and, almost 20 years after the Tatton Cinema closed, a new Co-op supermarket finally opened on the site in November 2020.